MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/retirement-hybrid-use-benefit-images.md

 **Applies to:** :heavy_check_mark: Windows VMs

+_Original KB number:_ &nbsp; 4036360

 This article describes that the Windows Server images that are pre-configured with Hybrid Use Benefit for EA subscriptions will be removed from the Azure Marketplace by August 31, 2017.

-_Original product version:_ &nbsp; Virtual Machine running Windows
-_Original KB number:_ &nbsp; 4036360

 ## Retirement of the Hybrid Use Benefit images